-There is a momentary switch located next to the reverse polarity lights in the AC breaker panel.
+There is a momentary switch located next to each reverse polarity light in the AC breaker panel.
 This switch is used to test the reverse polarity light to ensure that it is functioning.
-The lights can be tested by depressing the switch whenever the AC system is activated.
+The light can be tested by depressing the switch whenever the AC system is activated.
 The reverse polarity lights should be tested each time the AC system is activated.
 If the light does not activate when the switch is pressed, disconnect the shore power cable and notify a qualified electrician to check the light and the dockside wiring if necessary.